brown-ccv/ccv-website-hugo/content/english/upgrade/_index.md

 tagTitle: Oscar Upgrade
 hero:
-  lead: The Oscar cluster will be unavailable for scheduled maintenance, beginning Monday, June 22, 2020 at 8:00 am to Monday, June 29, 2020.
+  lead: CCV's Oscar cluster will be unavailable for scheduled maintenance from June 22, 2020 at 8:00 am - June 29, 2020 at 5:00 pm

 lastUpdated: 18 June 2020